ariebovenberg/whenever/README.rst

    >>> from whenever import (
    ...    # Explicit types for different use cases
    ...
-UTCDateTime,     # -> Great for codebases that normalize to UTC ...
+UTCDateTime,     # -> To enforce UTC normalization
+   ...
 OffsetDateTime,  # -> Localized times without ambiguities
    ...
 ZonedDateTime,   # -> Full-featured IANA timezone support
    ...
 NaiveDateTime,   # -> Detached from any timezone